Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/effects/multiply.rst

 .. rubric:: With a Mask

-A mask is a B&W picture witch, after multiplication with a "normal" image, only show this one in the white areas of the mask (everything else is black).
+A mask is a black and white picture which, after multiplication with a "normal" image, only show this one in the white areas of the mask (everything else is black).

 The opening title sequence to James Bond movies,